asymppdc/asympPDC/README.md

 ## References

-### A. The asympPDC toolbox implementation is based mainly on the following articles and books:
+### A. The asympPDC Package implementation is based mainly on the following articles and books:

-A. The asympPDC toolbox implementation is based mainly on the following articles and books
+A. The asympPDC Package implementation is based mainly on the following articles and books

 [1] L.A.
 Baccalá and K. Sameshima (2001).
 Partial directed coherence: a new concept in neural structure determination. *Biol Cybern* **84**:463--474. https://doi.org/10.1007/PL00007990